marharita08/notes-react/README.md

 # Notes

 This repository holds front-end of the Note App.
-It's back-end available by [link](https://github.com/marharita08/notes-express).
+It's back-end available at the [link](https://github.com/marharita08/notes-express).

 The Notes App is an application that allows users to manage their notes effectively.
 Users can add, edit, and delete notes, which are displayed in the form of a table.
 Additionally, notes can be archived and unarchived for better organization.
 Archived notes are displayed in a separate table, which is hidden by default.